MohammadrezaFarahmand/Shopping-store/README.md

 Launches the test
 See the section about [running tests](htts:/facogiu.irrt-apdo/ng-ttfo oeinforati Builds the app for production to
-It correctly bundles React in production mde ndoptiihebl orte st errmane.
-The build is minified and the filenames include t
+It correctly bundles React in production mde ndoptiihebl orte st errmane The build is minified and the filenames include t
 Your app is ready to be
 See the section about [deployment](https://facebookgithub.io/create-react-app/docs/deployment) for more information.